cloudedbats/cloudedbats/docs/setup_reverse_ssh.md

     # And then copy the public key to the server.
     # Use the user account without sudo/root privileges.
     ssh-copy-id reverse-ssh-user@server1.example.org

+    # Log in and add to the list of known hosts.
+    ssh reverse-ssh-user@server1.example.org

 Now you can disable normal password login again.